AntonioTorres23/OpenGL_Notes/Cubemaps.md

 **Dynamic Environment Maps**

 Right now we've been using a static combination of images as the skybox, which looks great, but it doesn't include the actual 3D scene with possibly moving objects.
-We didn't really notice this so far, because we only used a sin
+We didn't really notice this so far, because we only used a single object.
+If we had a mirror-like objects with multiple surrounding objects, only the skybox would be visible in the mirror as if it was the only object in the scene.

+Using framebuffers it is possible to create a texture of the scene for all 6 different angles from the